AgentMC/Sao19/Translate/En/Part1.md

 The name of a surprised girl was Tiese Shtolienen.
 She was in the same status of Integrity Knight apprentice as Ronye.
 Autumn-colored eyes similar to her hair were shining vividly, her slim body was wrapped in cute patterned jacket and indigo skirt.
 She had lowered the red leather sheath on the waist, it even seems to be a sort of jewelry fitted with clothes.

-_I should have brought the Southern Empire shawl I bought last week_, regretted the other one moving her gaze away, noticing Shimosaki<sup><a href="#Prim1">1</a></sup>, the young dragon she was raising, rubbing against Tsukigaki’s nose, and a young man wearing a gentle smile behind Tiese.
+_I should have brought the Southern Empire shawl I bought last week_, regretted the other one moving her gaze away, noticing Shimosaki<sup><a href="#Prim1">1</a></sup>, the young dragon she was raising, rubbing against Tsukigake’s nose, and a young man wearing a gentle smile behind Tiese.

 He was looking more like a boy than a young man, but the in addition to heavy long sword he was equipped with two crossed knives bent in the middle.
 Priority which is given to the sword was also considerable, but the one of throwing blades was simply outrageous.
 That weapon that looks thin like paper was nothing else than a "divine object" class weapon.